 By default, Windows 10 shows about 12 recent items in jump lists.
 In previous versions of Windows, you could increase or decrease that number easily through taskbar properties.
 Windows 10, for some reason, does not have this feature easily accessible.
 You can, however, change the number of items shown on jump lists with a quick Registry hack.

-Configure or Remove Cortana
+Configure or Remove Cortana and the Search Box

 You can remove the search box and leave just the icon, or you can remove both entirely.
 Right-click the taskbar and choose “Cortana > Show Cortana icon” from the pop-up menu.

 Choose the “Hidden” option to remove both the search box and icon or choose “Show Cortana icon” to have just the icon on the taskbar.